jorondo1/misc_scripts/init_ip34.md

 Otherwise, any file you create will only be readable and writable by you.

-# Initial setup
+# 3. Initial setup (ip34)
-You'll only need to do this once, ever.
-It will add a few lines to your `.bashrc` file, which is executed every time you login.
+_You'll only need to do this once, ever._ It will add a few lines to your `.bashrc` file, which is executed every time you login.

 	echo umask 007 >> ~/.bashrc
 	echo export MUGQIC_INSTALL_HOME=/cvmfs/soft.mugqic/CentOS6 >> ~/.bashrc